THE PROBLEM I'M TRYING TO SOLVE:

-The BlueCubeMod currently uses an ESP32PicoD4 on a custom board that fits perfectly inside your controller, allowing for USB charging and power to replace where the cable once was.
-Rumble is not supported in the mod, so the 700 mah battery replaces the motor.
-After soldering in the battery and I/O from the controller, the chip communicates on the logic line of the GameCube controller, requesting button reports.
-The ESP32 runs as an Bluetooth HID Joystick, which can connect to and control a variety of devices.
-As of now Switch support is achieved through an 8Bitdo wireless USB adapter.
-The adapter should allow compatibility with any console 8bitdo says they support (I haven't tested everything)— I’m currently working on an adapter-less solution that will lower final costs of the kit as well as remove the hassle of an adapter.
+BlueCubeMod uses an ESP32PicoD4 on a custom board that fits perfectly inside your controller, allowing for USB charging and power to replace where the cable once was.
+Rumble is not supported in the mod, and a LiPo battery can replace the motor, or for larger batteries, placed in a handle.
+After soldering in the battery and data lines from the controller, the ESP32 communicates with the GameCube controller, requesting button reports.
+The device runs as an Bluetooth Joystick, which can connect to and control a variety of devices.
+All code and board files have been posted.

 Heres some demos of Switch as well as Mac/PC support.

 Like this project for a chance to win a modded controller!